Slovakia is home to awe-inspiring castles and historical monuments.

 If you are venturing from the Old Town in Bratislava it is about a 10-15 minute walk outside the centre.

 We came to Bratislava from Budapest by train using Eurail, an easy 2 hour train ride away.
+You can read about the Budapest to Bratislava train including how to reserve tickets with a Eurail pass.

 Another super easy European city to travel to Bratislava to is Vienna.
 The train Bratislava to is Vienna only takes 1 hour and 5 minutes.